olivierkes/squib/docs/guides/getting-started/part_2_iconography.rst

   * :doc:`/dsl/png` method, and all of its features like blending operators, alpha transparency, and masking
   * Layout files allow multiple icons for one data column (see :doc:`/layouts`)
   * Layout files also have the ``extends`` feature that allows icons to inherit details from each other
-  * The ``range`` option on :doc:`/dsl/text`, :doc:`/dsl/svg`, and :doc:`/dsl/png` allows you to specify text and icons for any subset of your files
+  * The ``range`` option on :doc:`/dsl/text`, :doc:`/dsl/svg`, and :doc:`/dsl/png` allows you to specify text and icons for any subset of your cards
   * The :doc:`/dsl/text` method allows for embedded icons.
+  * The :doc:`/dsl/text` method allows for Unicode characters (if the font supports it).
-  * Ruby provides neat ways of aggregating data with ``inject``, ``map``, and ``zip`` that supports iconography
+  * Ruby provides neat ways of aggregating data with ``inject``, ``map``, and ``zip`` that gives you ultimate flexibility for specifying different icons for different cards.

 Back to the Example: Drones vs. Humans
 --------------------------------------

 Ok, let's go back to our running example, project ``arctic-lemming`` from Part 1.
 We created cards for playtesting, but we never put down the faction for each card.
 That's a good candidate for an icon.

 Let's get some stock icons for this exercise.
 For this example, I went to http://game-icons.net.
 I set my foreground color to black, and background to white.
 I then downloaded "auto-repair.svg" and "backup.svg".
 I'm choosing not to rename the files so that I can find them again on the website if I need to.
-(If you want to know how to do this process DIRECTLY from Ruby, and not going to the website, check out my *other* Ruby gem called `game_icons <https://github.com/andymeneely/game_icons>`_ - it's tailor-made for Squib!)
+(If you want to know how to do this process DIRECTLY from Ruby, and not going to the website, check out my *other* Ruby gem called `game_icons <https://github.com/andymeneely/game_icons>`_ - it's tailor-made for Squib!
+We've got some documentation in :doc:`/guides/game_icons`

 When we were brainstorming our game, we placed one category of icons in a single column ("faction").
 Presumably, one would want the faction icon to be in the same place on every card, but a different icon depending on the card's faction.
 There are a couple of ways of accomplishing this in Squib.
 First, here some less-than-clean ways of doing it::